wvanderp/isOsmComplete/README.md

 ## Architecture

-The website is built with vite and is served from GitHub pages.
-The data is stored in the repository and is updated with GitHub actions.
+The website is built with Vite and is served from GitHub Pages.
+The data is stored in the repository and is updated with GitHub Actions.

 This website is built with the idea that it should be a static site with no server-side components.
 This means all the data is collected beforehand, and the website is built with that data.
-This means that the website can be hosted on GitHub pages and that it can be served from a CDN.
+This means that the website can be hosted on GitHub Pages and that it can be served from a CDN.

-The data is collected with a node script run periodically on GitHub actions.
+The data is collected with a Node script run periodically on GitHub Actions.
 The data is then committed to the repository, and the website is built with that data.

-When anything is pushed to the `main` branch, a GitHub action is triggered that builds the website and pushes it to the `gh-pages` branch.
-This branch is then served by GitHub pages.
+When anything is pushed to the `main` branch, a GitHub Action is triggered that builds the website and pushes it to the `gh-pages` branch.
+This branch is then served by GitHub Pages.